 but the way of the wicked will perish.

 a.
-Psalm 1:1 The singular Hebrew word for man (ish) is used here to portray a representative example of a godly person;
+Psalm 1:1 The singular Hebrew word for man (ish) is used here to portraying a godly person

 b.
 Psalm 1:2 Or instruction